Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 Here, $\bar{\rho}$ is the complex conjugate of $\rho = r- i a \cos{\theta}$.
-The extreme components $\Phi_0$ and $\Phi_2$ are the "ingoing and outgoing radiative parts", and are invariant under gauge transformations.
-In \cite{Teukolsky1973I}, the author derived the decoupled equations on Kerr background for the spin $s=\pm1$ components\footnote{These scalars differ with the ones used in \cite{Teukolsky1973I} by a rescaling of $\Delta$ or $\Delta^{-1}$.}
+The extreme components $\Phi_0$ and $\Phi_2$ are the \textquotedblleft{ingoing and outgoing radiative parts,\textquotedblright} and are invariant under gauge transformations.
+Define the spin $s=\pm1$ components\footnote{These scalars satisfy the Teukolsky master equation and differ with the ones originally used in \cite{Teukolsky1973I} by a rescaling of $\Delta$ or $\Delta^{-1}$ and a constant rescaling.}